- Rule 1: There is no such thing as 'Free Lunch'

 As you will go through a learning process yourself, make sure the initial service you offer is as small and simple as possible.
 Nevertheless, there are a few points to check, when you start offering a production Galaxy server.
 By default, Galaxy uses SQLite and a built-in HTTP server.
 This configuration works for initial development and testing.
 It does not work for deployment, as it can not handle concurrent jobs.
 The switch from SQLite to PostgreSQL as the engine for the database server running the Galaxy instance should be considered at an early stage.
 Using a proxy server (like Apache or nginx) allows you to delegate certain tasks (e.g. serving static content).

-Have a look at other installations and check the Galaxy Community Log Board - a place to share how you addressed a particular problem or task.
+Ask about other installations and how they addressed a particular.
 Take notes of all your changes and actions (setup, configurations, modifications, etc.), and consider storing config files in a version control system.

 First, make sure you know how to use galaxy.
 Second, understand the tools you offer.
 Remember, Galaxy is just a convenient wrapper around command line tools.
 Knowing how to execute them on the command line will be very helpful or even required to debug problems your users might run into (see also below).
 Hence, it is advisable, if you can rely on available expert knowledge (e.g. in Bioinformatics).
 You might want to restrict options in certain tools, in order to prevent the possibilities of users executing jobs with unreasonable parameters, which might use too much memory for your local set-up.